Imago

 “He’s been awesome.
 He’s a pro, obviously has championship DNA coming from the Warriors, he understands how to play the game the right way,” said McCollum.

 Jonathan Kuminga was roaring after poking the ball away from Jalen Brunson on the final possession.
-The 23-year-old looks rejuvenated and determined to fall into Atlanta’s culture.
-That’s after a journey of struggle.
-JK spent years trying to carve a place in the Warriors’ rotation.
-He still showed integrity, showing up to work every day.
-That still hasn’t changed.
-What has, is the trust shown in Kuminga by his teammates.
+The 23-year-old looks rejuvenated and determined to buy into Atlanta’s culture after years of fighting for a role in Golden State’s rotation.
+His integrity and work ethic never wavered during that stretch, but what has changed is the trust his teammates now show in him.

 “I think to JJ’s point, we were all in the gym last night like this means something to us.
 When you have guys that live it and love it, I think it’s easy to root for each other.
 It’s easy to be selfless.
 It’s easy to empower each other and be happy.
 He was in a not so great situation, and now he’s found a happy home,” McCollum added.